Alna Meetinghouse

 Make a donation.

-The Fund to Support Historic Alna a 501(c)(3) charitable non-profit, whose mission is to help fund the preservation, maintenance, and restoration of historic sites located in the Town of Alna.
+Historic Alna is a 501(c)(3) charitable non-profit whose mission is to support the maintenance, preservation, restoration, and use of historic sites in the Town of Alna.
 Your contribution will help with new paint, plaster, maintenance of original wood windows, and so much more.
 Please consider making a tax-deductible donation today.

 Original wooden columns stand among box pews on the first floor, and support capacious balcony spaces above.